jbmorley/swiftui-multi-window-issues/README.md

 }
 ```

-While this ensures the window is foregrounded:
+While this ensures the existing window is foregrounded:

 ```swift
 WindowGroup {